UmarFKhawaja/Voltron/README.md

 As such some features are not yet working as intended.
 A brief description of the missing features follows:

-#### Incomplete feature: Send mail

-An email is not sent out to the user when registering or logging in with magic login.

-The email address where the link will be sent and the link itself are printed on the console by the `monitor-app`.

-Note that the mail is generated on the `server-app` and the mail event is published to Redis.
-This mail event is then picked up by the `monitor-app` and the details published on its console.

 #### Missing feature: Publish GraphQL endpoint

 This has not been done yet.